Peter Mortimer (rugby league): Post playing

 Mortimer became Canterbury Marketing Manager in 1987 during his final season and continued in that position until 1991.
 He had a short period as Cronulla Chief Executive Officer in 1992.
 He returned to Canterbury in 2002 following the salary cap scandal where he took up a position as Football Club Director with brother Steve as Chief Executive.
 Peter Mortimer resigned as Football Club Director in 2004 not long after Steve Mortimer was forced out of his position.

-He worked as a news reporter in Orange and is working in the wine business.
+He worked as a news reporter in Orange and is working in the wine industry, establishing Mortimers Wines.